MOZGIII/slog-env-cfg/README.md

 - `terminal` (default)
 - `json`

-The idea is that in development environment, where you just run the executable manually and in the absense of centralized logging, you would rely on human-readable log output.
-At deployment, on the contrary, cenralized logging system can make use of JSON-formatted logs, so the `LOG_FORMAT=json` can be set.
+The idea is that in development environment, where you just run the executable manually and in the absence of centralized logging, you would rely on human-readable log output.
+At deployment, on the contrary, centralized logging system can make use of JSON-formatted logs, so the `LOG_FORMAT=json` can be set.
 The configuration is at runtime, so you only need to manage a single build artifact for both use cases.